mlaroy/mikelaroy.ca/src/posts/ipom-case-study.md

 ![new updated google page speed score: 94%](images/after.png)

+Scores over 85-90% are considered quite good - so landing at 94% is a fantastic grade, especially compared to the previous 28%, and 0% for mobile.

-According to [Webspeedtest](https://www.webpagetest.org), our new completed document size is a mere 330 KB and 7 requests (plus images), down from **almost 10 MB** and **95 requests**.
+According to [Webpagetest](https://www.webpagetest.org), our new completed document size is a mere 330 KB and 7 requests (plus images), down from **almost 10 MB** and **95 requests**.
 Mission accomplished!
-The site loads incredibly fast, as the time to first interaction is 1.020s, and to complete at 3.2s.
-Not to mention a great, new and improved look.
+The site loads incredibly fast, as the time to first interaction is 1.020s, and to complete at 3.2s on the image-heavy home page, down from over 17 seconds on the less image-heavy post page.

 Thanks to Shira for enlisting my services to build her a blazing fast new site.
 This was a fun project with interesting challenges, and I couldn't be more pleased with the result.